equivalent/equivalent.github.io/_posts/article/2019-02-22-visualized-desktop-workspaces-flow.md

 ![Workspaces in grid](https://raw.githubusercontent.com/equivalent/equivalent.github.io/master/assets/2019/visualized-workspaces-flow-workspaces.png)

-> Software implementation of Workspaces can be 6 workspaces columns in 1 row (e.g. OSx, or Cinnamon IDE).
+> Software implementation of Workspaces can be 6 workspaces columns in 1 row (e.g. OSx, or Cinnamon DE).
 The important part is how you "visualize" it.

 Because I'm a  web-developer building web-applications (in [Ruby on Rails](https://rubyonrails.org/)) my daily workspaces layout look something like this: